 presented the certificate to Dr Frances Lin at a research seminar.

-PKUFH is one of the best and
+PKUFH is one of the best

-nursing department of PKUFH on promoting evidence based clinical practice and building nursing research
+the nursing department of PKUFH on promoting evidence based clinical practice and building nursing research

 In 2014, Dr Lin was awarded a Griffith University Peking University (PKU) collaborative